Coldcard/firmware/docs/backup-files.md

 # Backup Feature

-The user can do a "full backup" of a Coldcard to external SD card, or it's internal flash.
+The user can do a "full backup" of a Coldcard to external SD card.
 Simply choose the option from the menu and the Coldcard will pick a strong password for you and display it.

 The file we create is a [standard 7z archive](https://en.wikipedia.org/wiki/7z)